nickmvincent/cmpt419_fall2025/slides/deck1.md

 # Detailed Version

-- 10% reading responses (12 total, drop lowest 2, each worth 1%)
+- 10% reading responses (12 total, drop lowest 2 using Canvas, so each of your top 10 responses effectively is worth 1%)
-- 20% coding assignments (4 total; 5/5/5/5, drop lowest)
+- 20% coding assignments (4 total; 5/5/5/5, drop lowest 1 using Canvas, so each of your top 3 assignments effectively is worth 6.6.67%)
 - 20% quizzes (2 total; 10/10; may adjust scoresfor difficulty)
 - 50% final project (5% project proposal, 45% actual project; must submit a written document and a presentation for both)